dreaded/Pir-peoplecounter/README.md

 Some method of keeping the script running was needed.
 I choose a program called ´forever´ which i installed as follows:

-first i intalled the npm package manager ¨sudo apt-get install npm¨ followed by the forever program ¨sudo npm install forever -g¨
+first i intalled the npm package manager

+¨sudo apt-get install npm¨

+followed by the forever program ¨sudo npm install forever -g¨

+To run t